Debra D. Mays

 “I can …”

-Essential Question- What are the different types of government?
+Essential Question- What was the importance of the Mesopotamia Empires?

-Learning Targets For Students: (1) Limited Monarchy.
-(2) Dictatorship. and (3) Monarchy.
+Learning Targets For Students: (1) Egyptian Pharaoh (2) Persian King and (3) The Mediterranean Sea

-I can (as a teacher) help the students gain knowledge on the Types of Government.
+I can (as a teacher) help the students gain information on ancient empires that ended a long time ago.

-I can (as a teacher) help the students gain knowledge on Authoritarian Regimes.
+I can (as a teacher) help the students gain information on the lands near where the Nile River began.

-Learning Targets For Students: (1) Monarchy (2) Hereditary Ruler and (3) Advisers
+Learning Targets For Students: (1) Song Dynasty (2) Eastern Europe and (3) The Mongols

-I can (as a teacher) help the students gain knowledge on power that is unrestricted.
+I can (as a teacher) help the students gain knowledge on people from many places that traveled to and from China.

-I can (as a teacher) help the students gain knowledge on notorious totalitarian regimes.
+I can (as a teacher) help the students gain knowledge on the Egyptians that lived along the Nile River.

 Instructional Strategies/